 Do you take awesome Instagram food shots and want to do it professionally and get money for it?
 I’m going to tell you 12 easy steps to become a food photographer in a short period of time and achieve success!

-Food photographers take pictures of food in a way that makes it tempting to buy and eat it.
+Photographers take pictures of food in a way that makes it tempting to buy and eat it.
 Such shots are necessary for restaurants, cafes and shops – everyone who serves food or uses it in advertising.

 1. Low budget approach, when you study your camera settings, how to frame a shot correctly, and which lighting to use on your own.

-2. Recommended option, with which you take an online and offline food photography course, participate in master-classes and communicate with other food photographers.
+2. Recommended option, with which you take an online and offline photography course, participate in master-classes and communicate with other food photographers.

 3. Expensive approach means you get a degree or any sort of formal education in the art (graphic design or photography would be a great advantage) with a great deal of passion for this sphere.

-Food Photography Class Online
+Photography Class Online

 Andrew Scrivani, who is a professional freelance photographer, has developed this course.
 Some of the topics that the class covers are about promoting your photography business, food styling, pricing policy and copyrights.
 Having completed the course, you will be able to take amazing shots even when your budget is very low and your equipment is as basic as a smartphone.

-Food Photography Course Online: Shooting at Restaurants
+Photography Course Online: Shooting at Restaurants

 We Eat Together Tutorials